 A Post Contact Agreement is a way to shape the future relationship between the birth family, the adoptive family, and the adoptee.
 It sets out strong groundwork that helps everyone in the relationship know what to expect.
-For birth parents, having a contact agreement in place is a way of knowing how the child is doing, and it can be reassuring to see that child growing up in a happy and stable home.
+Similarly, for birth parents, having a contact agreement in place is a way of knowing how the child is doing, and it can be reassuring to see that child growing up in a happy and stable home.

 Navigating the post contact agreement